gatsbyjs/gatsby/docs/docs/mdx/index.md

 When writing long-form content in Markdown you might want to embed components.
 This is often achieved by either writing content in JSX or using plugins that use custom syntax.
-The first approach isn't optimal because JSX isn't the best format for content and can make it less accessible to members of a team.
+The first approach isn't optimal because JSX isn't the best format for content and can make it less approachable to members of a team.
 Custom syntax and plugins are often too inflexible and don't promote composition.
 If you're finding yourself wanting to add components to your content you can use `gastby-mdx` which is a Gatsby plugin to integrate MDX into your project.